vardonir/pyDXHR/sphinx_docs/notes/xbox.md

 The base game came in one CD.
 DC came as a 2-CD package.

 Allegedly, there's a Japanese version of the base game.
-For the 6 people in Japan who own an XBox 360, I guess.

 ## Beta?